 In the 1970s, hip-hop pioneers like DJ Kool Herc and Grandmaster Flash began using turntables to loop and manipulate breakbeats from funk and disco records.
 This innovation gave birth to the culture of sampling as we know it today.

 Sampling gained mainstream popularity in the 1980s and 1990s with the advent of digital samplers like the Akai MPC series.
-These tools allowed producers to capture and manipulate sounds with unprecedented ease, revolutionizing the music industry.
+These tools allowed producers to capture and manipulate sounds with unprecedented ease, revolutionising the music industry.

 There are countless ways to begin your journey into sampling, but as a beginner, it's best to keep things straightforward.
 Start by honing your skills in building tracks using samples, rather than diving into complex experimental techniques right away.
 This foundational approach will help you develop a solid understanding of how samples can enhance your music.